 Part of the coastline of Mistaken Point Ecological Reserve (from The Drook to Cape Race) lies within the official Mistaken Point Canadian Important Bird Area (IBA).
 This IBA is considered globally significant because of its wintering populations of Purple Sandpipers and Common Eiders.

-This tour will take you, along with the Reserve's geologist and birder Richard Thomas, to explore the Freshwater Cove area of the Reserve (within the IBA).
-The tour takes you in search of bird species of interest and also introduces you to the geology of the Reserve.
+This tour will take you, along with an official Natural Areas Interpreter, to explore the Freshwater Cove area of the Reserve (within the IBA).
+Along this hike you will search for bird species of interest and also be introduced to the impressive geology of the Reserve.
 As of June 2009, a total of 180 bird species had been recorded within the Reserve and its offshore waters (up to 500 metres from the coast).
 The Reserve hosts a substantial breeding population of Black-legged Kittiwakes (over 4,100 active nests were counted on June 29, 2009, primarily at the Rookery and Freshwater Cove), together with much smaller numbers of nesting Atlantic Puffins, Razorbills, Common Murres, Black Guillemots, Double-crested Cormorants, Herring and Great Black-backed Gulls.